facebook/react/docs/docs/ref-02-component-api.md

 > Note:
 >
 > This method is not available on ES6 `class` components that extend `React.Component`.
-It may be removed entirely in a future version of React.
+It will likely be removed entirely in a future version of React, so you might as well [start migrating away from isMounted() now](/react/blog/2015/12/16/ismounted-antipattern.html).

 ### setProps